smpaine/powerLogger/README.md

 Major differences:
 ----
--Twitter part removed
+1. Twitter part removed
--Added curses console output, which creates a nice, useful, readible terminal output of incoming and averaged data (Voltage, Amperage, and Wattage).
+2.-Added curses console output, which creates a nice, useful, readible terminal output of incoming and averaged data (Voltage, Amperage, and Wattage).
--Added ability to log to either/both flatfile and sqlite db.
+3. Added ability to log to either/both flatfile and sqlite db.
--Created gnuplot graph generation scripts.
+4. Created gnuplot graph generation scripts.
--Created bash script to generate a stats page (put in cron job).
+5. Created bash script to generate a stats page (put in cron job).